pardot/api-docs/docs/kb/object-field-references.md

 Each field returned by the API maps to a field within the Pardot user interface.
 The tables in this section list all fields that can be returned and/or updated via the API.
 Consider the following limitations:

 + Fields marked as 'Editable' can be manipulated through `create`, `update`, and `upsert` requests.
-+ 'Required' denotes that the specified field cannot be left without a value during `insert` and some `upsert` requests. `update` requests that clear a required field will be declined.
++ 'Required' denotes that the specified field can't be left without a value during `insert` and some `upsert` requests. `update` requests that clear a required field are declined.
-* During `update` requests, the parameter names submitted to the API and tag names in the API's response will match field names within the Pardot user interface unless otherwise specified.
+* During `update` requests, the parameter names submitted to the API and tag names in the API's response match field names within the Pardot user interface unless otherwise specified.

 ## Account